 1st - 2 Swallows flew over Palmarsh (Neil Frampton).
 A Sandwich Tern off Princes Parade (Brian Harper).
 An adult Great Black-backed Gull at Hythe had been ringed 18 months previously in Sweden, nearly 1,500km to the north-east (Ian Roberts).

 2 Oak Rustics and 3 Rusty-dot Pearls at Hythe (Sean Clancy).
 5 Rusty-dot Pearls at Hythe.
 The Sprawler at Bargrove Wood was new for the year (Ian Roberts).
-A mine of Cosmopterix scribaiella (New Marsh Cosmet) was found at West Hythe, the third county record and the first of the larval stage, following adults at West Hythe in July 2015 and July 2019 (2).
+A mine of Cosmopterix scribaiella (New Marsh Cosmet) was found at West Hythe, the third county record and the first of the larval stage, following adults at West Hythe in July 2015 and July 2019 (2), and there were also ten species added to the area list and several additional year ticks (David Shenton).